stevebauman/translation/README.md

 <del>Yes, according to [Google Translate PHP](https://github.com/Stichoza/google-translate-php/issues/8) there is a 1300 word
 limit <b>per request</b>.
 Just be sure to break you're content up so you don't hit the limit.</del>

+## Issues

+#### I'm trying to set the locale in my routes file but it never changes?

+Are you using Laravel 5 and the `file` driver for sessions by chance?
+This is a known issue with the Laravel 5 file session driver https://github.com/laravel/framework/issues/8244.

+Use another session driver for the time being, such as array or database.